secvisogram/csaf-cms-backend/documents/architecture-decisions.md

     only created if the version number increases.
     Behavior analogous to Semantic Versioning.

-We are in the Published status:
+When in the `Published` status:
-When switching to Draft workflow status, a new Revision History Item is created.
+When switching to `Draft` workflow status, a new Revision History Item is created.

 When a new document is created on the server, any existing revision history items are deleted, a new version number (matching the versioning scheme